Welcome to the Wagner College Bonner Leaders Program!

 - Maintain good academic standing

-- Perform a minimum of 300 hours of civic engagement work through the academic year by serving an average of 8-10 hours a week in community-based internship placements
+- Perform up to 300 hours of civic engagement work through the academic year by serving an average of 6-8 hours a week in community-based internship placements

 - Engage in a 2 hour academic, reflective, and skill development based seminar every week, as well as all other scheduled events, individual meetings, and advising sessions